gl-inet/docs3.x/docs/tutorials/file_sharing.md

 ![Network](https://static.gl-inet.com/docs/en/3/tutorials/file_sharing/smb1.0.png){class="glboxshadow"}

 1).
-SSH into your router, you can gain control of both the router and the network that the rotuer is controlling.
-You can refer to the following link: [https://docs.gl-inet.com/en/3/app/ssh/](https://docs.gl-inet.com/en/3/app/ssh/)
+[SSH](../ssh/) into your router, you can gain control of both the router and the network that the rotuer is controlling.

 2).
 Modify the Samba configuration file, type the following command: